kcrary/istari/core/weaksum.md

 The syntactic sugar `unpackt (x, y) = u in c` is accepted for `unpackt (fn x y . c) u`.

-The introduction forms for `unpackt` inhabits it when the weak sum being unpacked is a known package:
+The introduction form for `unpackt` inhabits it when the weak sum being unpacked is a known package:

     unpackt_intro : type:unpackt_intro